keisukeirie/quickdraw_prediction_model/README.md

 ## Introduction:

-[Google Quickdraw](https://quickdraw.withgoogle.com/data) released dataset that contains over 50 million drawings on 5/18/2017.
-the google quickdraw is online pictionary game application where user is asked to draw a picture of something in 20 seconds.
-While user draws picture, google AI will try to predict what user is drawing.
+[Google Quickdraw](https://quickdraw.withgoogle.com/data) released dataset that contains over 50 million drawings on 5/18/2017.the google quickdraw is online pictionary game application where user is asked to draw a picture of something in 20 seconds.While user draws picture, google AI will try to predict what user is drawing.

 With this dataset, I wanted to answer following 2 questions:

 **_1. Can machine learning models distinguish similar drawings?_**